ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 35 ms 💀💀💀
 Should only need to run ~6000 steps for this.
 This actually feels kinda slow..
 In other news this is the first day of regex(!?) and hitting the borrow checker properly where I wanted to iterate of array items while mutating them.
 Indexing works but it's a bit of a mental jump to go from the iterator first model to now needing indexing like some kind of C programmer.
 A majority of time is spent on the hashset insertions.
 I expect `contains()` is also there but not being shown in the flamegraph.
 A 6D array is gonna be sizeable.. tbd on how we 86 the hashset.

+edit: Somebody smarter than me realised that the system is fully deterministic so each state leads to exactly one future state and is deribed from exactly one previous state.
+This means if there's a loop we're already in it and only need to check when we first reach the original system state.
+Coincidentally my original impl utilised this without knowing.
+I should've had some check to remove a non-looping set of initial states.
+5ms?
+Not great but we're probably on track for sub 50ms.